Updated for Warlords of Draenor 6.2

-- Greater Invisibility is an interesting choice for survivability.
+- Avoidance: Greater Invisibility is an interesting choice for survivability.
 It removes effects, massively reduces damage, and drops threat, so can be very nice in bad situations, esp. if you know what’s happening before it happens.
 1.5 min cooldown.
 A bit redundant with Evanesce, but useful.

-- Cauterize lets you avoid death, but also sets you on fire, which is actually a much better tradeoff than it might sound.
+- Avoid Death: Cauterize lets you avoid death, but also sets you on fire, which is actually a much better tradeoff than it might sound.
 Ice Block removes the burning and Evanesce avoids some of it, assuming your healers don’t instantly get to you.
-Some put this into an “I’m Cauterizing, Heal me Now!” macro and let a healer take care of the damage.
+Some put this into an “I’m Cauterizing, Heal me please!” macro and let a healer take care of the damage.